 You can read an excellent, much fuller history of the canal on Wikipedia.

 Listen to people’s memories of the final days of the canal here.

 Today the line where the canal used to run is the central walkway through Burgess Park.
 Follow this line from Camberwell, through the underpass, beneath the ‘Bridge to Nowhere’, to Glengall Gardens, once a canal basin allowing barges to turn to and from Peckham.

-The barges had two masts with four sails, which were usually rusty red in colour because of the red ochre and cod oil which was used to keep them waterproof.
-The masts were taken down when the barges had to travel under low bridges.
+The barges had two masts with four sails, which were often rusty red in colour because of the red ochre and cod oil which was used to keep them waterproof.
+The masts were taken down when barges had to travel under the low bridges on the way to Camberwell and Peckham.
 In later years some barges were also fitted with engines.
 In good conditions, sailing barges could attain speeds over 12 knots (13 miles an hour).

 Cargoes varied enormously: bricks, mud, hay, bibles, lemonade, ice, sand, coal and rubbish, for example.
 A two-person crew was enough for most voyages, though they would have to work very hard.

 The barges’ heyday came around 1900 when over 2000 were registered, but by 1970 they had disappeared from the river and canal.